 The Basic plan for $9 /seat/month offers unlimited projects and a dashboard.

-The Standard and Pro plans for $12 and $20 /seat/month respectively offers more features and the Enterprise plan offers more power for enterprises.
+The Standard and Pro plans for $12 and $20 /seat/month respectively offer more features, and the Enterprise plan offers more power for enterprises.

 ClickUp is an all-in-one project management tool that provides a collaborative workspace for team members with modular add-ons called ClickApps.
 Its comprehensive set of features includes task management, file sharing, time tracking, and invoicing.